Numerical methods for stochastic differential equations based on Gaussian mixture: Gaussian mixture for multi-dimensions

-\begin{remark} For the multi-dimensional algorithms~\ref{alg:multdode}, though we have exponentially many beams, the complexity is just linear in $d$.
-In fact, it is known that a single random variable is not enough to get a second order weak scheme for generic SDEs, and one needs the number of random variables grows linearly in $d$ \cite{mil1979method,talay1984,milstein86}. \end{remark}
+\begin{remark} For the multi-dimensional Algorithm~\ref{alg:multdode}, though we have exponentially many Gaussians, the complexity is just linear in $d$.
+In fact, one needs the number of random variables to grow at least linearly in $d$ to get a weak second-order scheme for general SDEs \cite{mil1979method,talay1984,milstein86}. \end{remark}

-\subsection{Efficiency of the Monte Carlo method}
+\subsection{Efficiency of the Monte Carlo method.}

-For the multi-dimensional algorithms~\ref{alg:multdode}, though we have exponentially many beams, we see that the complexity is just linear in $d$.
-The computational efficiency is good.
-Since we care about the distributions, we often use Monte Carlo methods \cite{metropolis1949,rubinstein2016} to generate several samples and use the empirical measure to approximate the probability measure.

-One may wonder whether this Monte Carlo method is efficient or not.
-Clearly, if we can show that the variance after one step is proportional to $h$, then the Monte Carlo method based on our algorithm is as efficient as the Monte Carlo method based on the Euler-Maruyama method \eqref{eq:em}.
+For the multi-dimensional Algorithm~\ref{alg:multdode}, though we have exponentially many Gaussians, we see that the complexity is just linear in $d$, which means our algorithm has good computational efficiency.
+Since we only care about the distributions, we often use Monte Carlo methods \cite{metropolis1949,rubinstein2016} to generate a large number of samples and use the empirical measure to approximate the probability measure.
+As we know, the error and efficiency of Monte Carlo methods depend on the variance.
+The variance of the Euler-Maruyama scheme \eqref{eq:em} is $\L(x_n)h$, where $x_n$ is the value of the scheme at $t_n$.
+For the same reason, if we can show that the variance of Algorithm~\ref{alg:multdode} after one step is proportional to $h$, then the Monte Carlo method based on our algorithm is as efficient as the Monte Carlo method based on the Euler-Maruyama method \eqref{eq:em}.

 In this section, we compute the second moment